-Every month, solar power is generated by the project connected to your solar subscription.
-The amount of solar energy produced directly results in discounts to your monthly electricity bill.
-This document explains how community solar interacts with your bill.
+Every month, solar power is generated through your solar subscription.
+The amount of solar energy produced directly results in discounts to your monthly utility bill.
+This page explains how community solar interacts with your bill.

-The following section will help you understand your bill as it exists now and changes that will be added once you sign up for community solar.
-Use the sample bill provided by your utility company to help follow along.
+This section will help explain your bill as it exists now (before community solar), and explains the changes that will be made once you are signed up for community solar.
+Check out the sample bill provided by your utility company for examples.

 Sections of Utility Bill

-These costs are based on your electricity consumption, taxes, fees, and adjustments—not solar energy production!
-After signing up for community solar, you will continue to be billed for the amount of electricity you consume every month per its normal schedule.
+These costs are based on your electricity consumption, taxes, fees, and adjustments—this does not include community solar!
+After signing up for community solar, you will continue to be billed for the amount of electricity you consume every month in the usual way.

 - Bill Credits

-These are monthly discounts that accrue based on the amount of solar energy (kWh) produced through your solar subscription.
-Bill credits are applied according to a per-kWh rate ($/kWh) determined by your utility company.
-Rates can be found in the table below.
+These are monthly discounts that you earn based on the amount of solar energy (measured in kWh) produced through your solar subscription.
+Bill credit rates are determined by your utility company:

 Portland General Electric